 It’s really easy to get a bit carried away with the atmosphere on Phi Phi because the nightlife is pretty relentless.
 Like Koh Tao and Koh Phangan, Phi Phi has a huge number of Western tourists that spend a lot of their time there partying.
 If you’re looking for a more chilled out atmosphere then you might be better off traveling east over to Koh Chang or up North to Chiang Mai.
 Having said that, you are easily able to get a bit of downtime on the island at places like High Bar (nicknamed ‘the highest bar on the island’ for a reason!).
 My advice would be to buy any alcohol that you want from the 7/11 stores and take them down to the beach with you; you would only end up spending four times the amount if you buy if from the beach bars themselves.

 If you’re really struggling for cash then you can pick up work pretty easily.
 Go pay Dojo Bar a visit and you can get some work doing leafleting there.
 You will get paid around 250 Baht ($8) a night and you get free drinks all night.
 It sounds like you’re getting ripped off but the work is really easy and you can literally have as much as you like to drink for free.
 Alternatively, go see the guys at the Phi Phi Party Crew who do booze cruises around the islands.
 They sell tickets for around 2,500 Baht each and you can get around 10% commission on any sales you make – not bad at all really.

 About the Author

 Matthew Barby runs the Melted Stories Travel Blog that gives backpacking advice, stories and sometimes utter nonsense.
-Matt loves to talk about his experiences from traveling around East Asia and likewise he loves to hear the stories of other travellers.
+Matt loves to talk about his experiences from traveling around East Asia and likewise he loves to hear the stories of other travelers.
 You can find out more on the Melted Stories Twitter and Facebook page.